top of page

 Children in Reception also have a fortnightly sharing book which they choose themselves from our school library.

-In addition to this book, and before the children have their first assessment, the children are given word lists which contain GPCs (Grapheme Phoneme Correspondence) that they have been learning in class to practise at home, to develop their blending skills.
-Once children have been assessed and been matched to a decodable book, they will then take a reading book home.
+In addition to this book, and before the children have their first assessment, the children take home wordless books which encourage book skills, oral blending and initial sound recognition.
+Once children have been assessed and been matched to a decodable book, they will move on to decodable books.

 Children in Year 1 and Year 2 take home two books per week; a reading book and a sharing book.
 The reading book is matched to the child’s secure phonic knowledge and is chosen against their most recent assessments.
 The child should be able to read this book with 90% fluency.